Reduced / Sequestered

-Conservation agriculture sequesters a relatively small amount of carbon—an average of half a ton per acre.
-But given the prevalence of annual cropping around the world, those tons add up.
+Conservation agriculture sequesters a relatively small amount of carbon—an average of half a metric ton per acre.
+But given the prevalence of annual cropping around the world, those metric tons add up.
 Because conservation agriculture makes land more resilient to climate-related events such as long droughts and heavy downpours, it is doubly valuable in a warming world.

 Based on historic growth on large farming operations, our analysis projects the total area under conservation agriculture will continue growing from 148 million hectares to peak at 400–327 million hectares by 2035.
 We assume that as regenerative annual cropping becomes more widely used, farms that have already adopted conservation agriculture will convert to these more effective soil fertility practices in response to consumer demand for fewer harmful herbicides.
 The benefits of that conversion are counted by the regenerative annual cropping solution.
 Nonetheless, conservation agriculture offers significant benefits in the interim, reducing carbon dioxide emissions by 13.4–9.4 gigatons based on average carbon sequestration rates of 0.25–0.78 metric tons of carbon per hectare per year, depending on region.
 Establishment costs are low at US$91.9–65.2 billion with a lifetime operational savings of US$2.8–1.9 trillion and lifetime net profit of US$113.1–77.7 billion.